 Use this formula to calculate the size (in blocks) of an input file; round the result up to the nearest whole number.

-BLOCKS = number of records in the file number of bytes in a block (2,560)
+BLOCKS = number of records x input record length number of bytes in a block (2,560)

 OUTPUT FILE

 Use this formula to calculate how many blocks the output file requires; round the result up to the nearest whole number.